rtts/debian/README.md

     $ sudo apt install libnss-mdns

-If you have another computer, run this to give it SSH access:
+On the host computer or on another computer, if you have one, run:

     $ ssh-copy-id <hostname>.local